djmitche/ray-tracer-challenge/NOTES.md

 # IDEAS

-* World, Object, and Pattern can impl Space directly
 * Allow intersections to be reused in camera, avoiding allocations
 * Make `World` a trait and `Camera` parameterized over it
 * Fix interplay between Light and World